Card-Conduit/ride-app-demo/README.md

 ## Notes on Code Style/Preferences

 Each team has its own code style and preferences that inform how best to approach a given task.
-For example, some Laravel applications rely heavily on events and listeners, or others favor action objects.

-In general, InterNACHI sticks to standard Laravel and RESTful conventions as much as possible.
-We avoid events/observers, and rely on controllers and form requests where appropriate.
-We use types to our advantage, but not when they make code worse to work with.
-You won’t find a `private` or `final` keyword anywhere in our code.
+In general, at Card Conduit we stick to standard Laravel and RESTful conventions as much as possible.
+Simple, readable code is the ideal.
+We want to solve complex problems with plain, expressive solutions.

 ## The Tasks